graciellehigino/ms_stop_stacking_sdms/manuscript.md

 is still not convincing.
 First, as we discussed earlier, the realization of an interaction is conditional to many factors, including abundance and other interactions, and it's strength and signal can vary in space and time.
-Second, adding a competitor as an equivalent of an absence of the focus species just informs the model about environmental conditions that are supposedly not suitable for the establishment of a population, not that an ecological interaction is taking place there in such a manner that it will influence the
+Second, adding a competitor as an equivalent of an absence of the focal species just informs the model about environmental conditions that are supposedly not suitable for the establishment of a population, not that an ecological interaction is taking place there in such a manner that it will influence the